andrebask/thesis/10 - chapter5.md

     ReferenceExp handlerDeclRef = new ReferenceExp(handlerDecl);
 ```

 We also create the frame needed to extend the `ContinuationException`.
-The frame is a lambda which contains the call to the next fragment.
-Then we can generate the code to create a `ContinuationFrame` with the frame just created.
+The frame computation is a lambda which contains the call to the next fragment.
+Then we can generate the code to create a `ContinuationFrame` with the lambda just created.
 The lambda will be translated to a `Procedure` object at runtime.

 ```scheme
 (try-catch (call/cc v1)             ; try/catch